On Google Ads, your competitors are very visible.

 2. How much Google Ads traffic do your competitors get?

-As I shown you above, my goto tool to find traffic numbers for any website used to be Similarweb.
+As I have shown you above, my goto tool to find traffic numbers for any website used to be Similarweb.

-Unfortunately they don’t show that info anymore for a lot of sites?
-Especially for smaller ones you’ll often see the following:
+Unfortunately, they don’t show that info anymore for a lot of sites?
+Especially for smaller ones, you’ll often see the following:

 But although Similarweb doesn’t always show the actual number of visitors, knowing the split between the different traffic sources can be valuable.
 You can compare and see where your own traffic comes from.

 Let say an advertiser gets 2000 visitors/month via organic search, and that’s 50% of their traffic.
 If they look at that traffic sources report for one of their competitors and see they get 75% through organic search, it could mean there is potential in this channel.